solids4foam/solids4foam/documentation/installation.md

 $> sudo apt-get install emacs
 ```

-- Note2: the shared directory points to the home directory in your host (actual) computer and in the docker container it is located at:
+- Another Note: the shared directory points to the home directory in your host (actual) computer and in the docker container it is located at:
 ```
 /home/app/foam/app-4.0/sharedDir
 ```